barrelstrength/sprout-docs/docs/fields/notes-field.md

+---
+date: 2018-06-25
+description: The Notes Field is a Matrix-style, information-only field for Craft CMS that allows you to add supplementary information to a Field Layout.
+---

 # Notes Field

 The Notes Field is a Matrix-style, information-only field for Craft CMS that allows you to add supplementary information to a Field Layout.